Fast Food (1989 video game)

 Fast Food (sometimes referred to as Fast Food Dizzy) is the title of two slightly different maze video games in the vein of Pac-Man.
 Both feature Dizzy, who is an anthropomorphic egg designed by the British-born Oliver Twins.
 The game was originally released in April 1989 and published by Codemasters.
-It was the third title to feature Dizzy.
+It is the third title to feature Dizzy.

-The 8-bit versions of the game were released for the ZX Spectrum, Commodore 64 and Amstrad CPC with mazes of abstract design.
-The 16-bit versions released for the Amiga, Atari ST and DOS have environments that are identifiable as real-world locations such as gardens, harbours, and graveyards.
+The 8-bit versions of the game were released for the ZX Spectrum, Commodore 64, and Amstrad CPC with mazes of abstract design.
+The 16-bit versions released for the Amiga, Atari ST and MS-DOS have environments that are identifiable as real-world locations such as gardens, harbours, and graveyards.

 Gameplay

-Dizzy's aim in each maze is to gather all of the food (burgers, pizzas, etc.): some of the food also moves around the maze, either evading Dizzy or trying to meet him.
+The goal in each maze is for Dizzy to gather all of the burgers, pizzas, and other food.
+Some food items move around the maze, either evading Dizzy or trying to meet him.
 Dizzy is pursued by four mushroom-like monsters: Bonzo, Wizza, Pippa, and Fido.
-Power-ups and breakable walls add to the complexity of the game.
+Power-ups can be collected to either improve Dizzy or hurt the monsters.
+Some maze walls are breakable.